-The best artificial Christmas trees to buy this year
+The best artificial Christmas trees to buy now

 __________________________________________________________________________________

 Ideal for your entryway or flanking your front door, this potted tree duo also comes with a matching wreath!
-Pre-strung with clear warm lights and pre-decorated, too, the trees have more than 300 positive reviews on Home Depot and come in 22-inch wide black urns.
+Pre-strung with clear warm lights, the tree also comes with a 9-foot garland to make a 4-piece set that's sure to wow any holiday guests.

 __________________________________________________________________________________